kubernetes/minikube/site/content/en/docs/drivers/hyperkit.md

 brew upgrade hyperkit
 ```

-To verify your hyperkit version please run;
+To verify your hyperkit version please run:
 ```
 hyperkit -v
 ```

-if the version didn't change to the latest version [here](https://github.com/moby/hyperkit/releases), you check if there is an existing hyperkit in the path:
+if the version didn't change to the latest version [here](https://github.com/moby/hyperkit/releases), you can check if there is an existing hyperkit in the path.
 ```
 which hyperkit
 ```

+alternatively you might want to install the latest version of docker-desktop.

 ### Other